mshamrai-teaching/image-processing-braille/README.md

 * Source code (braille_processing.py\.ipynb or similar).
 * Processed images (braille_processed1.jpg and braille_processed1.jpg or similar).
 * A brief report (report.md or similar) explaining your approach and any challenges faced.

+Good luck, and enjoy exploring the world of image stitching!
+If you have any questions, feel free to reach out.